Lt. John Mansfield at the Battle of Yorktown, His Awe-Inspiring Command of the Forlorn Hope

 In late June, 1775, the newly formed 1st Conn.
 Regiment, along with the 5th Conn.
 Regiment, were assembled and marched under the recently promoted General Wooster to Harlem, New York, just north of New York City.
 Later that summer they were posted on Long Island.
 By early fall, plans were in place to effect an invasion of Canada under Generals Phillip Schuyler and Richard Montgomery, advancing up the Hudson Valley and down Lake Champlain to Montreal, and Colonel Benedict Arnold, traversing through the wilderness of Maine to Quebec.
 In the Record of Service of Connecticut Men in the War of the Revolution, compiled by the 1889 Connecticut General Assembly, it states that Wooster, around September 28th, marched his men to the Northern Army that was commanded by Major General Schuyler.

-Reduction of St. Jean (St. John), Canada.
+Reduction of St. Jean (St. John), Canada

-The British had constructed a fort at St. John’s, situated on the Richelieu River, to guard against any advance towards Montreal.
+The British had occupied a former French fort at St. John’s, situated on the Richelieu River, to guard against any advance towards Montreal.
 It had been lightly garrisoned when Ethan Allen and his Green Mountain Boys raided the fort on May 18, 1775, sinking the HMS Savage, a six gun sloop, fifty footer with a crew of approximately fifty.
 This action prompted British General Guy Carleton to send a large contingency of regular infantry to occupy the fort.
 By the time the American Army approached the garrison in early September, there were 750 men posted under the command of British Major Charles Preston.
 Most were regulars from the 7th & 26th Regiments of Foot and the Royal Artillery.
 Ninety locally raised militia and twenty loyalists from Colonel Maclean’s Royal Highland Emigrants joined them.
 So too, the HMS Savage was raised and repaired.

 General Schuyler had moved his army north to the Richelieu River which empties Lake Champlain into the St. Lawrence River.
 By early September he had been taken gravely ill.
 General Richard Montgomery took over command of the invasion into Canada and on September 17th and after several probes to discover the enemy’s strength, laid siege to St. Jean.
 Wooster’s brigade advanced along Lake George and Lake Champlain to the Richelieu River and arrived some time in mid-to late September with the 1st and 5th Connecticut Regiments.
 The 4th Connecticut had already been sent to the Northern Army in May and were already part of Montgomery’s forces.
 Harrison Bird, in 1968 of his text, The Canadian Campaign, wrote that Wooster’s men arrived, 800 strong, on the Richelieu River on Sept.
 8th, citing a secondary source.
 Without further research, it can be assumed that Wooster marched north sometime in early September and arrived soon after the siege of St. Jean, toward the end of September.
 As to the numbers within his command, they differ from 400 to 800.
 The units had yet to be decimated by sickness and furloughs therefore the 800 number appears to be more accurate based on company reports of troop regimental strength.